praslnx8/SmartSettings/README.md

 This project also uses REST API for few features such as FindMyDevice, Change PIN remotely etc. For this the REST API we are using Ktor.

+To Run Rest API Server from command line
+./gradlew restApi:run

-To Create Rest API Server Docker
+To Create Rest API Server with Docker
 ./gradlew build
 docker build -t smartsettings-restapi . docker run -m512M --cpus 2 -it -p 5000:5000 --rm my-application